 Tzofim (Scouts) - 1st & 2nd Grade

-Students meet weekly on Sunday mornings in a combination of indoor and outdoor learning.
-They expand on their core learning and relationship-building through activities like art projects, stories, engaging conversations, baking, playground time, and more!
-They also have two specials: music and Hebrew Through Movement.
+Tzofim students meet weekly on Sunday mornings for a combination of indoor and outdoor learning.
+They expand on their Jewish learning and relationship-building through crafts, play, hands-on activities, stories, music, drama, and more!

 Olim (Ascenders) - 3rd-5th Grade